Bath Half Marathon Training Part 1

 Should I follow a programme?

-With this much time before the Bath Half marathon (currently just over 5 months), you should be working on your baseline fitness and getting used to running and enjoying it, building up slowly.
+If you’ve signed up for the Bath Half more than 3 months in advance, you should just focus on your baseline fitness and get used to running and enjoying it, building up slowly, forming good, regular habits.
 Don’t get too distracted by a strict programme at this stage – you risk getting bored by it and then throwing it out the window!
 Assuming you have a decent level of (running) fitness, then start a programme around 3 months before the half marathon, so ideally in mid-December (more on that in a future post…).

 Anything else?